 This Roasted Apricot Chicken with Herbs de Provence is a family favorite! l make it for Sunday dinner almost every week.
-It tastes amazing, makes the house smell heavenly, is made in one pan and takes only 20 minutes to prep!
+It tastes amazing, makes the house smell heavenly, is made in one pan and takes only 20 minutes to prep.
 Grain and dairy free to boot!
 Really it’s the perfect meal.

 Please Don’t Be Intimidated: